-These cheery little crackers share the color of Goldfish—only their hue comes naturally, thanks to the sweet potatoes.
+These cheery crackers share the color of Goldfish—only their hue comes naturally, thanks to the sweet potatoes.
 Add in the baking flour of your choice and just a wee bit of butter, salt, sugar, and baking powder, and you’re good to go.

-Perfect for meeting your veggie quotient on a cool day, these roasted sweet potatoes, carrots, and parsnips get kicked up a notch with the addition of heart-healthy walnuts and honey, which research suggests can have strong antibacterial properties, especially in raw form.
+Perfect for meeting your veggie quotient on a cool day, these roasted sweet potatoes, carrots, and parsnips get kicked up a notch with the addition of heart-healthy walnuts and honey, which research suggests may have antibacterial properties, especially in raw form.

 This one’s pretty much as simple as it gets.
-Gather your sweet potatoes, some rosemary, sea salt, pepper, some heart-healthy olive oil, and garlic—and that’s it.
-Mix ‘em all together, pop ‘em in the oven and in no time you’ll have a nutritious savory side or snack.
+Gather your sweet potatoes, some rosemary, sea salt, pepper, heart-healthy olive oil, and garlic—and that’s it.
+Mix ‘em all together, pop ‘em in the oven, and in no time you’ll have a nutritious savory side or snack.

 As if we’d forget!
 These are so good you won’t even miss the Burger King variety.
-Grab some parchment paper and a baking sheet, some sweet potatoes, and any seasonings of choice (experiment with sweet options—like cinnamon or nutmeg—and savory ones—like cayenne pepper or curry powder—to vary the flavors of this one-ingredient dish).
-Cut them into your favorite shapes, bake, and enjoy!
+Place a piece of parchment paper on a baking sheet, cut up some sweet potatoes, toss with any seasonings of choice (experiment with sweet options—like cinnamon or nutmeg—and savory ones—like cayenne pepper or curry powder—to vary the flavors), bake, and enjoy!
+Easier than easy.

 This healthier take on chips is delicate, beautiful, and made with only three ingredients: sweet potatoes, coconut oil (one of our favorite cooking oils thanks to its connection to digestive health), and sea salt.

 No need to add the marshmallow topping: These yams bring all the necessary sweetness to the table.
-Add in some olive oil, rosemary, and an optional garnish of toasted pecans, and you’ve got yourself a much healthier version of this classic comfort food.
+Add in olive oil, rosemary, and an optional garnish of toasted pecans, and you’ve got yourself a much better-for-you version of this classic comfort food.